Earthquake of magnitude 3.0 strikes Tibet - www.lokmattimes.com

 Earthquake of magnitude 3.0 strikes Tibet

-Tibet, November 30 : An earthquake of magnitude 3.0 struck Tibet in the early hours of Sunday, the National ...
+Tibet, December 5 : An earthquake of magnitude 3.0 struck Tibet on Friday, according to National Center for Seismology ...

-Tibet, November 30 : An earthquake of magnitude 3.0 struck Tibet in the early hours of Sunday, the National Center for Seismology (NCS) said.
+Tibet, December 5 : An earthquake of magnitude 3.0 struck Tibet on Friday, according to National Center for Seismology (NCS).

 Shallow earthquakes are generally more dangerous than deep earthquakes.
 This is because the seismic waves from shallow earthquakes have a shorter distance to travel to the surface, resulting in stronger ground shaking and potentially more damage to structures and greater casualties.